 In relation to music or other works (i.e. images), the term royalty-free has no direct definition in copyright law.
 Associated with the general principle of paid use of works (such as music), it determines and defines a general range or model of using them.

 Royalty-free music market

-Interestingly, for some performing rights organisations (such as Polish ZAIKS) the creator’s non-affiliation to a given PRO doesn’t mean that he won’t be accrued and paid additional profits in the form of royalties (I will explain why and when it happens in a paragraph bellow).
+Interestingly, for some performing rights organizations (such as Polish ZAIKS) the creator’s non-affiliation to a given PRO doesn’t mean that he won’t be accrued and paid additional profits in the form of royalties (I will explain why and when it happens in a paragraph below).

 Royalty-Free – pay once, use forever